hpc-carpentry/hpc-carpentry.github.io/_posts/2018/03/2018-03-23-who-belongs-carpentrycon.md

 The list could go on, but what it boils down to is there'll be something for everyone.

-Maybe you are very new to the Carpentries community.
-Maybe you have attended a workshop, helped at a workshop, or just heard that the Carpentries do amazing things to help researchers.
+Maybe you are very new to The Carpentries community.
+Maybe you have attended a workshop, helped at a workshop, or just heard that The Carpentries do amazing things to help researchers.

 Come to CarpentryCon and find out more about what we do, how you can get involved, and how being part of this great community can change your skill levels, your career trajectory, and maybe even your life.
 Lots of